lusithaperera/gatling/README.md

 # gatling

-sample framework developed on gatling
+sample framework developed on gatling by Lusitha